-- moderation (updated annually) - rechnical qualifications - teaching, learning and assessment This synoptic assessment is designed to require the candidate to make use of their the knowledge, understanding and skills built up over the course of their learning, to the problems/tasks/challenges.
-This approach to assessment emphasized to the full range of their the full range of the interval of to take responsibility for transferring their knowledge, understanding and skills to the practical situation, fostering independence, autonomy and confidence
+- Technical qualifications marking - Technical qualifications moderation (updated annually) - Technical qualifications teaching, learning and assessment

+This synoptic assessment is designed to require the candidate to make use of their knowledge, understanding and skills built up over the course of their learning, to tackle problems/tasks/challenges.

+This approach to assessment emphasises to candidates the importance and applicability of the full range of their learning to practice in their industry area, and supports them in learning to take responsibility for transferring their knowledge, understanding and skills to the practical situation, fostering independence, autonomy and confidence.

 Candidates are provided with an assignment brief.
-They then has to draw on their knowledge and skills and independently select the correct processes, skills, materials, and approaches to take to provide the evidence specified by the brief.
+They then have to draw on their knowledge and skills and independently select the correct processes, skills, materials, and approaches to take to provide the evidence specified by the brief.

-During the learning programme, it is expected that tuto have taken the opportunity to set shorter, formative tasks that allow candidates to be supported to independently use the learning they have so far covered, drawing this together in a similar way, so they are familiar with the format, conditions and expectations of the synoptic assessment.
+During the learning programme, it is expected that tutors will have taken the opportunity to set shorter, formative tasks that allow candidates to be supported to independently use the learning they have so far covered, drawing this together in a similar way, so they are familiar with the format, conditions and expectations of the synoptic assessment.

-Candidates should be made aware during learning what the Assessment Objectives are and how they are implemented in marking the assignment, so they will understand the level of performance that will achieve them high iarks.
+Candidates should be made aware during learning what the Assessment Objectives are and how they are implemented in marking the assignment, so they will understand the level of performance that will achieve them high marks.

-Candidates should not be entered for the assessment until the end of the course of learning for the qualification so they are opposition to complete the assignment successfully.
+Candidates should not be entered for the assessment until the end of the course of learning for the qualification so they are in a position to complete the assignment successfully.